sednjs/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-Uploading SQL exercise solutions from Leetcode
+Uploading SQL and python exercise solutions from Leetcode